 The Council must notify other contracting members.
 There is no direct power of enforcement.
 Disagreements between States are to be decided by the Council.
 Recommended practices are not mandatory but have persuasive effect.

 The ICAO harmonises and promotes standards of air safety.
-It issue standards of recommended practice which are provided for in the Annexes to the Chicago Convention.
+It issues standards of recommended practice, which are provided for in the Annexes to the Chicago Convention.
 They deal with key matters such as

 - personnel licensing,

 - transport of dangerous goods.

 Standards are drafted by the Air Navigation Commission of the ICAO based on research and analysis by committees and subgroups.
 Draft and recommendations are submitted to the Council, who may adopt the same on two thirds approval.